 Limited Cover generally means you're only covered for illness or injury that first manifests after the date cover commenced.
-For more information on Limited Cover refer to the Definitions section of this guide.
+For more information on Limited Cover refer to the Definitions section of this Corporate Insurance Guide.

-When does my Standard Death and Total & Permanent Disability cover start?
+When does my Death and Total & Permanent Disability cover start?